-Data resulting from this Gaging Plan will be reviewed annually by the USGS for public use.
-SMUD has for many years participated in a cost-sharing agreement with the USGS California Water Science Center, which reviews and publishes streamflow, reservoir, and power plant discharge records.
+Data resulting from this Gaging Plan is reviewed annually by the USGS for public use.
+SMUD has for many years participated in a cost-sharing agreement with the USGS California Water Science Center, which reviews and publishes streamflow, and reservoir.
 Costs to the government for this review must not exceed 50% of the total cost.
 This is done under the authority of 43 USC §50 and 43 USC §50b.

-These data will also be presented to the USFS, SWRCB, USFWS, and CDFG, as required by the Annual Review of Ecological Conditions (Article 1-14, Appendix 1, SMUD 2007).
+These data will also be presented to the USFS, SWRCB, USFWS, and CDFW upon request.
 In the interest of resource conservation, paper printouts will not be distributed.
-It is anticipated that these agencies will obtain published data from the USGS National Water Information System (NWIS) on the world-wide web rather than from SMUD directly.
+However, it is anticipated that these agencies will obtain published data from the USGS National Water Information System (NWIS) on the internet rather than from SMUD directly.
 Some public-domain software packages have built in capability to download any USGS site data directly from NWIS, and this would likely be the easiest way for these agencies to obtain data.

 SMUD will maintain copies of all data for the life of the project and upon request will provide any of these data directly to these agencies.

-Article 1-23.10 requires that every five years, SMUD shall prepare a report describing whether the target reservoir levels have been achieved, and if not, the reasons and time periods when the target reservoir levels were not achieved.
+SWRCB Condition 5 and USFS Condition 49 require that every five years, SMUD shall prepare a report describing whether the target reservoir levels have been achieved, and if not, the reasons and time periods when the target reservoir levels were not achieved.

-Furthermore, provisional real-time data from the UARP gaging stations will be made available via telephone, and real-time streamflow (in cfs) via the internet, as required by Article 1-25 (Appendix 1, SMUD 2007).
+Furthermore, provisional real-time data from the UARP gaging stations is available via telephone, and real-time streamflow (in cfs) via the internet, as required by SWRCB Condition 5 and USFS Condition 51